Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Sample Selection Labeling

 Of the objects that have not yet been classified, stars with ``[e]'' in their spectral type are classified as OB[e] stars, while non-OB[e] stars with spectral types including an ``e'' (without brackets, and without ``pec'' in their spectral type) are classified as OBAe stars.
 If the star is not yet classified and O, B, or A are in the spectral type with no additional information, they are classified as generic OBA stars.
 OBA stars with ``III'' or ``IV'' in their spectral type are classified as evolved OBA stars, stars with ``V'' in their spectral type are classified as OBA main sequence stars, and finally, stars with ``I'' in their spectral type are labeled as OBA supergiants.
 All stars that have not been assigned a label at this stage are either C/S stars (which are assigned the C/S/Giant class), stars labeled only as Variables in SIMBAD (e.g., LPVs, semi-regular variables, or just variables, without other spectral information) which are assigned the Miscellaneous Variable classification, or stars with no identifying information/no confirmed designation (e.g., the SIMBAD ${\tt OType}$ is ``Star'' or contains ``Candidate'') which are classified as Unknown/Candidate.

 Finally, we include an ``Is Binary'' flag for all stars, which is 1 for stars classified as Eclipsing or Spectroscopic Binaries, High Mass X-ray Binaries, or Ellipsoidal Variables, or if they have a compound spectral type (e.g., WN8 + O6V),\footnote{This does not include stars with the ``OB+'' spectral type, which is an outdated class that describes OB stars with weaker absorption lines that would now be classified as OB supergiants.} and 0 otherwise; 102 stars are flagged as binaries.
+This flag is separate from the labeling process shown in in Figure \ref{fig:classify}.
 Because photometry of binary systems can be misleading \citep{neugent18b}, and binary systems exhibit a broad range of variability that is not intrinsic to the individual components, we exclude these stars from our classifier.

 Figure \ref{fig:sample_makeup} shows the makeup of our sample.
 Approximately 30\% of our sample (2550 stars) belong to the Miscellaneous Variable and Unknown/Candidate classes, which we do not use to train our classifier; instead, we use the classifier to assign tentative classifications in \S\ref{sec:svm}.
 The rest of the sample is dominated by luminous OBA stars and cool supergiants, with very few LBVs, OB[e] stars, and WR.
 This is unsurprising given these stars' high luminosity in the \Gaia bandpass, and the expected lifetimes of these evolutionary phases relative to the lifetimes of exotic emission line objects \citep{ekstrom12}.
 The imbalances in available training data across different classes, along with the extreme sparsity of training data in the rare classes, will impact the performance of the classifier if not properly addressed. \citep{chawla10}.
 We discuss this issue for this particular sample in \S\ref{subsec:classifier_selection}.